NodeBB/nodebb-english/installing/os/osx-mavericks.rst

     ./nodebb setup

-You may leave all of the options as default.
+You may leave all of the options as default, except "Which database to use (mongo)", which you should answer with "redis"

 And you're done!
 After the installation, run